hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/more_bash.md

 ## Symbolic Links or "sym links" <a name="symlink"></a>

 Symbolic links are like shortcuts you may create on mac.
-Make a file or directory and then a symlink to it called myshortcut:
+Let's check out an example of a folder with lots of symlinks.

 ```bash
 ls -l /n/app/bcbio/tools/bin/
 ```

+Now, let's create a shortcut in our home directory for that folder with the scripts for session IV homework.

 ```bash
 $ cd